jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     restaurants = [restaurant_serializer(r) for r in session.query(Restaurant)]
     return jsonify(restaurants)
 ```
-In insomnia, we execute a `GET` request at `/restaurants` url:
+In insomnia, we execute a `GET` request at `/restaurants` URL:
 ![rest_restaurants.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640121797362/wZH19DAOc.png)

-For GraphQL we need to define `RestaurantNode` schema object. `RestaurantConnection` is an additional object that provide some useful features for working on collections (like results limiting, pagination, etc.).
+For GraphQL we need to define the `RestaurantNode` schema object. `RestaurantConnection` is an additional object that provides some useful features for working on collections (like results limiting, pagination, etc.).
 ```python
 # api/graphql.py
 import graphene